3D Question Answering: 3DQA Task and ScanQA Dataset

+Fig~\ref{questionlength} \trysq{shows} the length distribution of \trysq{the} natural-language, free-form, open-ended questions \trysq{in} our dataset.
+It can be seen that the majority of the length of \trysq{the} questions \trysq{have} between $7$ and $18$ words, and the average length of the questions is $12.51$\trysq{which is more than twice as long as} the average question length of $5.1$ of \srysq{the} VQA dataset, one of the most representative datasets in the image VQA task\trysq{s}, reflecting the high quality of our ScanQA dataset and the complexity of the 3DQA task.

+In Fig.~\ref{questionlength}, we show the length distribution of the answers of our ScanQA dataset.
+While \trysq{most} of our answers are \frysq{one word long}, there are still $25.51\%$ of the answers \trysq{consist} of two or more words.
+It's much more than the VQA dataset which has only ($9.65\%$) answers containing two or more words.

-We note that although the answers are simple, it does not imply that the questions are straightforward.
-On the contrary, the question usually requires complex reasoning in a multi-step manner, as shown in all questions in Fig.~\ref{teaser}.
+We also note that \trysq{simple answers do} not imply that the questions are straightforward.
+On the contrary, the questions usually require complex\trysq{, multi-step} reasoning\trysq{.
+For example, the Yes/No answer to} question 2 in \Fref{fig:showdata} requires recognition of fine-grained class objects (massage chairs), and aggregation \trysq{the} placement information from multiple objects.